 Finland has one of the lowest child poverty rates in the EU, while the female employment rate is among the highest.
 This is largely thanks to strong state support for children and families.
 Child and Family policy in Finland emphasizes reconciling paid employment with family life and ensuring an adequate level of income for families.
 Access to public day care is guaranteed to all children under seven and a generous system of family leave and allowances is designed to help parents cope with their child-raising duties, while keeping their jobs secure.
 Services for children and families are based on the principle of preventive support.

 Universal child allowances are available to children under 17.
-The monthly payment in 2013 ranges from €104.19 for a single child to €189.63 for the fifth and each subsequent child.
+The monthly payment in 2014 ranges from €104.19 for a single child to €189.63 for the fifth and each subsequent child.
 Single parents receive a supplement of €48.55 for each child.
 In 2011, the level of child allowance was tied to the national-pension index, but as of January 2013, the index increments were frozen for years 2013–2015.

 A comprehensive leave system gives both parents a chance to care for their children.
 The maternity leave of 105 working days (about 18 weeks), the parental leave of 158 working days (about 26 weeks), and the paternity leave of 54 working days (about 9 weeks) cover roughly the first year of a child's life.
 Benefits during maternity, paternity and parental leave are earnings-related, being 70–90% of previous annual earnings.
 Financial assistance is available also to unemployed parents.
-It amounts to a minimum of €23.77 per working day (about €594 per month in 2013).
+It amounts to a minimum of €23.92 per working day (about €598 per month in 2014).

 Parents are also entitled to paid childcare leave after the end of parental leave if they decide not to use day care.
 This enables parents to look after a child under the age of three without giving up their jobs.
-In 2013 this basic childcare allowance was € 341.06 per month per one child and significantly lower for other children taken care of at home.
-Depending on the income level and the size of the family supplement, up to a maximum of €180.17, is granted.
+In 2014 this basic childcare allowance was € 341.06 per month per one child and significantly lower for other children taken care of at home.
+Depending on the income level and the size of the family a supplement, up to a maximum of €182.52, is granted.

 In addition, working parents are entitled to work shorter hours from the end of the parental leave period until the end of the child’s second year of school.
-In September 2013, the government proposed a ‘flexible care allowance’ to encourage parents of children under the age of three to combine part-time work with part-time care.
-An amount of €240 would be paid to parents working a maximum of 3 days per week or 4.5 hours per day, and €160 to those working a maximum of 4 days per week or 80% of their normal full-time hours.
+As of January 2014, a ‘flexible care allowance’ was introduced to encourage parents of children under the age of three to combine part-time work with part-time care.
+An amount of €243.13 per month is paid to parents working a maximum of 22.5 hours per week or 60% of their normal full-time hours, and €162,09 to those working a maximum of 30 hours per week or 80% of their normal full-time hours.
 During the child’s first two years of school, parents can receive partial childcare allowance of €97.67 per month, if they work a maximum of 30 hours per week.

 All children under seven years of age have an unconditional right to municipal day care services.
-The monthly fee per child varies between €0–€264 in 2013 depending on the family size and income.
+The monthly fee per child varies between €0 and €283 in 2014 depending on the family size and income.
 Pre-primary education for six-year-old children is free of charge.
 It reaches 98% of the age group.